Flowerowl/flowerowl.github.io/_posts/2014-02-06-%e3%80%90python%e3%80%91good-logging-practice-in-python.md

   </div>

   <p>
     And you expect to see the records appear in log, but you will see nothing.
 Why?
 Because you create the logger at module level, you then import the module before you load the logging configuration from a file.
 The logging.fileConfig and logging.dictConfig disables existing loggers by default.
 So, those setting in file will not be applied to your logger.
-It’s better to get the logger when you need it.
-It’s cheap to create or get a logger.
+It's better to get the logger when you need it.
+It's cheap to create or get a logger.
 You can write the code like this:
   </p>

   <div class="highlight">